KLOUDMinecraftServer/ModsForTheKLOUDMinecraftServer/README.md

 --------------

 Not final
-Status: Running, unconfigured
+Status: running, unconfigured
-Will eventually mark which are server-side only.
+Will eventually mark which are server-side only
-May not incl. admin-only type mods.
+May not include admin-only type mods
 Version 0.1